Rights Of Individual Moral Agents Defined & Explained

 7th November 2025

-Rights are necessary conditions for proper survival.
+Rights are conditions of existence necessary for proper survival.
+Rights are moral principles that define and sanction mans freedom of action in society.
 You have the right to perform any action which does not unjustifiably cause harm or violate consent.

 Below is a fully integrated, philosophically consistent, and undefeatable rights structure which is resistant to every known objection from: